Mgithub89/Professional-README-Generator/README.md

-# Readme Generator
+# Professional Readme Generator

 ![License](https://img.shields.io/badge/License-MIT-green.svg "License Badge")

 Explore the [project-page](https://github.com/Mgithub89/Professional-README-Generator)

 ## Description
 A command-line application that dynamically generates a professional README.md file  for a new project from a user's input using the Inquirer package based on users acceptance criteria.

 ## Table Of Contents
 * [Installation](#Installation)